ImY0mu/SMMO-chat/README.md

 #### You may receive warning from Windows -> I am too poor to buy Windows certificate

 ## Patch notes
+#### 0.9.5-beta
++ Improved commands UI [write / into chatbox to find out more]
++ Added early preview of World bosses
++ Reworked Action menu UI (right click on player's name)
++ Reworked code of rendering messages -> should work smoother
++ Updated the client to newer API -> some stuff still missing (e.g. guild icon)
++ Reworked how tags reading
++ Your name is now highlighted in message if written correctly
+- Removed older command -> /commands
+- Removed right click menu on server messages
+• Fixed bug with broken sprites on tag
+• Fixed bug where you were able to start the chat more than once
+• Fixed bug when name containing staff roles was highlighted
+• Fixed delay of placing caret at the end
+• Fixed bug when pasting into chat area showing not plain text
+• Fixed bug when spamming menu button bugged out icons

 #### 0.9.3-beta
 - Fixed typo mistake
 - Fixed Windows notifications